 A4L Tool Set

 The Access 4 Learning Community is excited enough about this JSON representation that they have already developed a set of reference tools for it.
 These tools start with their internal schema representation and produce both a flat file with all the needed information to properly serialize JSON from one of their standards plus code and transforms capable of doing the work.
-While these serve as great examples between starting with an internal format and performance concerns of the resulting code, the expectation is that people will create native solutions using the flat file to process things correctly.
+While these serve as great examples between starting with an internal format and the performance concerns of the resulting code, the expectation is that people will create native solutions using the flat file to process things correctly.
 This exercise can be found at GitHub here: https://github.com/nsip/sifxml2pescjson.

 CAMV Editor

-The CAMV editor uses OASIS defined templates to provide a data model from XML Schema (and other sources) that can be used to translate between various data exchange respresentions including XML and JSON.
+The CAMV editor uses OASIS-defined templates to provide a data model from XML Schema (and other sources) that can be used to translate between various data exchange respresentions including XML and JSON.
 This software is freely available as an open source project on SourceForge.
 The JSON Task Force plans to examine this software for compatibility with this PESC standard.

 Appendix A: Revision History